interactive-data-language/vscode-idl/extension/docs/problem-codes/configuration.md

 Be careful mixing and matching problem code configurations between user and workspace settings.

 Once you add problem codes to the workspace settings, user settings are completely ignored.

+If you get into a weird state, you may need to remove the ignored problems from your workspace and/or user settings and start fresh.
 :::